csev/dj4e/assn/django-girls/django_urls/README.md

 ]
 ```

-Django will now redirect everything that comes into 'http://127.0.0.1:8000/' to `blog.urls` and looks for further instructions there.
+Django will now redirect everything that comes into 'http://127.0.0.1:8000/' to `blog.urls`, where it will look for further instructions.

 ## blog.urls